brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 After the move, despite the new host's technical advantages, I missed the Netlify community.

-Much like my warmth for the Eleventy community, I had felt part of a larger group while with Netlify.
-With Vercel, I gradually came to feel as if I were in a nice, new house with bigger, better, shinier everything, but it just didn't feel like home.
-(I know that's a weird analogy, given the relative youth of both companies, but that's just how it seemed to me.)
+Much like my warmth for the Eleventy community (a significant percentage of whose major players *work for* Netlify), I had felt part of a larger group while with Netlify.
+With Vercel, I gradually came to feel as if I'd moved to a nice, new house with bigger, better, shinier everything, but it just didn't feel like home.
+I know that's a weird analogy, given the relative youth of both companies, but that's just how it seemed to me.

 Here's a lame attempt to explain.

-A reporter covering the 1863 veterans' cemetery dedication where Abraham Lincoln delivered the Gettyburg Address likened the [two-hour speech preceding Lincoln's two-minute classic](https://www.businessinsider.com/edward-everett-also-spoke-at-gettysburg-convention-2013-11) to "Greek sculpture---beautiful, but cold as ice."
+A reporter covering the 1863 National Cemetery dedication where Abraham Lincoln delivered the Gettyburg Address likened the [two-hour speech preceding Lincoln's two-minute classic](https://www.businessinsider.com/edward-everett-also-spoke-at-gettysburg-convention-2013-11) to "Greek sculpture---beautiful, but cold as ice."
 Well, for reasons hard to put into words, I find that comment vaguely applicable to a comparison between Vercel and Netlify.

 Vercel's free tier is technically superior to Netlify's in most ways that matter but, at least for me, the experience just didn't have the same *feel*.
 Hey, I'm the guy who [brought back hero images](/posts/2020/05/thousand-words-indeed) simply because *I missed seeing them*, their technical and logistical "costs" notwithstanding; so would you expect any more of me?